youshyee/animal_project/README.md

 ### 6 Tubelets nonmaximum suppression.

 ## TO DO LIST
-### 1 Robust to occluded and blurred frames for animal detection by aggreating temporal feature into YOLO feature
+### 1 Robust to blurred frames for animal detection by aggreating temporal feature into YOLO feature
-### 2
+### 2 Robust to occluded frames for animal detection by applying a feature map which can estimate the occlussion parts by the optical flow